Choosing my battles

 Y’all probably have read it enough times in this blog to know that I’m a retired truck mechanic … four years in diesel/gas school (in addition to regular college before that), 6 months apprenticeship at the Portland airport in Oregon, one year of Ford warranty mechanic classes and work, seven years with the electric company in Portland, Oregon, as a journeylevel mechanic building and maintaining diesel line trucks, and then nine+ years with Federal Express in the Seattle area, maintaining and repairing their trucks.
 So I know my way around an offset box ratchet wrench and a few other tools (and I still have my big red roll-away in the garage here at home).

 So here’s the “battle” that popped up for me.
 One of my neighbors stopped by after Reace had left this past weekend.
 This neighbor of mine saw the beautiful brand new trailer and she saw me getting it packed for camping so she came by to see if she could peek inside.
 I said “Sure, come on in and have a look!” and I smiled.
-She climbed in and looked around and then she made several comments about how it was sure nice to have a new trailer where nothing needs fixing since you don’t have a man around … !
+She climbed in and looked around and then she made several comments about how it was sure nice to have a new trailer where nothing needs fixing since “you don’t have a man around” … !

 Well, goodness gracious, what could I say to that?
 Some men have probably never even SEEN an offset box ratchet wrench, much less would they know what to do with one, or be able to fix anything in/on a travel trailer.
 In the end I decided to just let it go and not make a fuss.
 This neighbor is in her late 80s, not that age should matter, but age does matter sometimes.
 I didn’t want to give her any grief.

 Rather than get in a snarl about it, I’ll just share that story with you and then share some photos of women who know what they’re doing in this world while doing activities that are (but aren’t) traditional male activities.
+These are all women’s activities, too.

 Women have been and are truck mechanics and firefighters and carpenters and plumbers and electricians and airline pilots and architects and electrical engineers and bank managers and mathematicians and blacksmiths and Fortune 500 CEOs and welders and jet pilots and ship captains and … well, you get my drift.
 Women have been doing all those things and more for as long as those activities have existed.